 Students participating in this program will have the opportunity to explore the newest Liberation Pavilion galleries at The National WWII Museum and artifacts from our collection, as well as Holocaust sites across the Atlantic.
-Entire classrooms can get involved with this live broadcast by submitting questions in real time to our educators and experts, and by participating in our live polls throughout the Electronic Field Trip to test your history knowledge against students from the country.
+Entire classrooms can get involved with this live broadcast by submitting questions in real time to our educators and experts, and by participating in our live polls throughout the Electronic Field Trip to test your history knowledge along with other students.

-Tune in next spring as student reporters and Museum educators lead students on an emotional journey across the globe to critically examine these vital histories of the Holocaust and World War II.
+Tune in this March as student reporters and Museum educators lead students on an emotional journey across the globe to critically examine these vital histories of the Holocaust and World War II.

 Designed for grades 5–12.

 Dale E. and Janice Davis Johnston Family

 Taube Philanthropies, part of the Taube Family Holocaust Education Program

 Warsaw Ghetto Museum

 Nuremberg Municipal Museums – Courtroom 600 of the Palace of Justice